MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ### Power BI Service

-Running this report in t Power BI service is not supported.
+Running this report in the Power BI service is not supported.

 ### Permissions to access the CQD pipeline